velipso/gvsave/README.md

 Note, you need to add `+1` because the routine is written in Thumb.

+This will write to `Save.failCode`, but since it will fallback to SRAM, there isn't really a failure state.

+You can detect which type of save was detected via `Save.type`, where 0 is SRAM, and non-zero is a flash cart.

 ### Loading saved data

 In order to load data from storage to RAM, call: